YottaDB/YDBDoc/ProgGuide/commands.rst

 If the command does not specify compile qualifiers (with expr2) and $ZCOMPILE is null, YottaDB uses the default M command qualifiers, -ignore, -labels=lower, -nolist, and -object.
 For more information on $ZCOMPILE, refer to the appropriate section in Chapter 8: “Intrinsic Special Variables”.
 For detailed descriptions of the M command qualifiers, see `Chapter 3: “Development Cycle” <./devcycle.html>`_.

-For information on producing object files, but not adding them to the current image, see `ZCOMpile <./commands.html#zcompile>`_.
+For information on producing object files, but not adding them to the current image, see :ref:`zcompile-command`.

 ++++++++++++++++++++
 Examples of ZLINK